brotatotes/bht-automation/bht gen 3/Luke/Chapter 7/Luke 7 10 bht.md

 # Luke 7:10 Commentary Help Text

 ## BHT:
-This is one of the three greatest recorded miracles of our Lord.
-He raised one (Jairus’s daughter) who had been dead, one who was on the way to burial, and one (Lazarus) who had been buried four days.
-The servant, who had been sick, was found whole.
-The centurion's expression of faith played a significant role in this miracle, as Christ had declared that the healing would be according to it.
+One of the three greatest miracles recorded by Luke is described here.
+Jesus displayed His power over death by raising the dead, including those who were recently deceased, on their way to burial, and even one who had been buried for four days.
+In this instance, Jesus healed a sick servant, immediately restoring him to full health due to the centurion's unwavering faith.
+The meticulous detail in Luke's account underscores the significance of this remarkable event and further showcases the authority of Jesus.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "This is one of the three greatest recorded miracles of our Lord."
 2. "He raised one (Jairus’s daughter) when just dead,—one on the way to burial,—and one (Lazarus) who had been buried four days."
-3. "...one of the three greatest recorded miracles of our Lord."
+3. "He raised one (Jairus’s daughter) when just dead,—one on the way to burial,—and one (Lazarus) who had been buried four days."

 ### Marvin Vincent:
 1. Whole [υγιαινοντα] .
 See on ch.
 Luke 5:31.
 The best texts omit that had been sick.